 Some of the first settlers of this family name were:

-Turrell Settlers in the United States in the 17th Century
+Turrell Settlers in United States in the 17th Century

-Turrell Settlers in the United States in the 18th Century
+Turrell Settlers in United States in the 18th Century

 The Turrell Family Crest was acquired from the Houseofnames.com archives.
 The Turrell Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.